paretogroup/sql-style-guide/README.md

 LEFT JOIN charges ON charges.user_id = users.id
 ```

-### Single JOIN conditions should be ON the same line AS the JOIN
+### Single JOIN conditions should be on the same line as the JOIN

 ```sql
 -- Good